Yakov Novichenko: Kim Jong Il skips widow visit

 According to most accounts, including those of Novichenko's family, in July 2001, Kim Jong Il, the son and successor of Kim Il Sung, skipped a scheduled visit to Novosibirsk to meet with Novichenko's 82-year-old widow.
 The train had even stopped for 20 minutes at the Novosibirsk railway station, where Novichenko's widow was waiting, but Kim Jong Il did not disembark.
 Instead, Kim sent along a North Korean official with a briefcase of gifts.
 (Note: Novichenko's family reportedly found the quality of the gifts to be "just ok" (ru), although they acknowledged the difficult financial situation in North Korea and deeply appreciated the gifts.)
 She was assured that Kim would meet her on his way back from Moscow, but that meeting never materialized.
 In 2013, Benjamin R. Young noted that the younger Kim tended to have a more reserved personality than that of his father.

 However, an official 2008 biography of Kim Jong Il contradicts this account and claims the meeting happened.

 Later honors

 In 2014, on the 100th anniversary of Novichenko's birth, Kim Il Sung's grandson Kim Jong Un sent a delegation that included the North Korean ambassador to Russia Kim Yong-jae to pay respects to Novichenko's grave at Travnoye.
 They placed monuments to Novichenko, and the ambassador said, "Novichenko is a close friend of the Korean people, and his memory will live on in the hearts of our people forever".

 On 26 July 2022, the mayor of Novosibirsk placed flowers on Novichenko's grave to celebrate the 69th anniversary of the alleged North Korean victory in the Korean War.
 Novichenko's daughter Tatyana was present at the ceremony.

+In September 2026, a new road bridge between Russia and North Korea was opened and named in his honor.